ChristoKolander/Shopping-Ecommerce/README.md

 Testsite - trying out different approaches and techniques!

-Blazor Web Assembly upfront - but you could easily add another front end solution, Angular for instance.
+Blazor Web Assembly upfront - but you could easily add another frontend solution, Angular for instance.

 Code is not for production.

 Just lab.

-Recently upgraded from 3.1 to .Net 6.
+Upgradepath: from 3.1 to .Net 6.

-Order implementation done at API level, using CQRS pattern - which I just found out I like.

-GUI for Order left to do.
+Read Info.txt inside each project for more details.

 B)